Abd al-Samad: Samad

 Samad and Mir Sayyid Ali followed the emperor on his return to India, only seven months before he died in 1556.
 They were retained by the fourteen-year-old Akbar who within a few years set about greatly expanding his court workshop.
 A drawing with muted colour, inscribed with Samad's name, in the Bodleian Library in Oxford depicts the arrest, three days after Akbar's accession, of Humayun's troublesome favourite, Abdu'l Ma'ali, who is seized from behind by a burly courtier.
 Both artists probably worked on the Tutinama, the first major commission completed in the new reign, where the disparate styles of the several artists used remain clear.
-But Mir Sayyid Ali was initially given the supervision of Akbar's huge commission of the 1400 large illustrations for the Hamzanama, which was to be fourteen years in the making.
+But Mir Sayyid Ali was initially given the supervision of Akbar's huge commission of the 1400 large illustrations for the Akbar Hamzanama, which was to be fourteen years in the making.

 In about 1572 Samad replaced Mir Sayyid Ali (who returned to Persia) as head of the imperial workshop, probably because under Sayyid the progress of the illustrations for the Hamzanama was too slow.
 At this point the commission was seven years old and only four of the volumes were complete.
 Under Samad's direction the remaining ten volumes were completed in another seven years.
 It is uncertain whether Samad painted any of them himself, but "the direction of Mughal painting increasingly came to follow the aims pursued by ‛Abd al-Samad.
 It is likely that the increased central control that became evident by the Lahore period [1580s on] can be attributed to this artist".
 Among the mostly Hindu artists trained by Samad were Daswanth and Basavan, who went on to become famous Mughal painters.